-Each ordinance and each resolution or motion directing the payment of money or creating liability enacted adopted by the Board shall be forwarded to the Mayor f his approval.
+Each ordinance and each resolution or motion directing the payment of money or creating liability enacted or adopted by the Board shall be forwarded to the Mayor for his approval.
 Within ten days after the receipt of the ordinance, resolution, or motion, the Mayor shall return it with his approval or veto.
 If he does not return it within that time, it shall be deemed to be approved.
 If he returns it with his veto, his reasons therefor in writing shall accompany it.
 It may then be again enacted by the affirmative votes of six members of the Board, and again forwarded to the Mayor for his approval, and if within ten days after its receipt he does not again return it with his veto, it shall be deemed to be approved.
 If within said time he again returns it with his veto, it shall be forwarded forthwith to the Secretary of the Interior for his approval or disapproval, which shall be final.
-The Mayor shall have the power to veto any particular item or items of an appropriation ordinance, or of an ordinance, resolution or motion directing the payment of money or creating liability, but the veto shall not affect the item or items to which he does not object.
-The item or items objected to shall not take effect except in the manner heretofore provided in this section as to ordinances, resolutions, and motions returned to the Board with his veto, but should an item or items in an appropriation ordinance be disapproved by the Mayor, the corresponding item or items in the appropriation ordinance of the previous year shall be deemed restored unless otherwise expressly directed in the veto.
+The Mayor shall have the power to veto any particular item or items of an appropriation ordinance, or of an ordinance, resolution or motion directing the payment of money or creating liability, but the veto shall not affect the item or items of which he does not object.
+The item or items objected to shall not take effect except in the manner heretofore provided in this section as to ordinances, resolutions, and motions returned to the provided in this section as to ordinances, resolutions, and motions returned to the Board with his veto, but should an item or items in an appropriation ordinance be disapproved by the Mayor, the corresponding item or items in the appropriation ordinance of the previous year shall be deemed restored unless otherwise expressly directed in the veto.

-The Secretary of the Interior shall have full power disapprove directly, in whole or in part, any ordinal resolution or motion of the Municipal Board if he finds said ordinance, resolution or motion or parts thereof, beyond the powers conferred upon the Board.
+The Secretary of the Interior shall have full power to disapprove directly, in whole or in part, any ordinance, resolution or motion of the municipal board if he finds said ordinance, resolution or motion or parts thereof, be-yond the powers conferred upon the Board.